 Convened by Tatiana Korneeva

-Italian theatre of the seventeenth and eighteenth century was a truly European phenomenon, firstly because of the wide and enduring popularity of the commedia dell’arte throughout Europe, and, at a later stage, of Goldoni’s reformed comedies and the Italian opera.
-Secondly, because of its actors and musicians who actively contributed to the circulation of ideas and cultural artefacts across geographical boarders.
-Italian theatre was thus a true Erasmus programme of the early modernity, as many celebrated playwrights, actors, impresarios, composers, librettists and stage designers (including Metastasio, Senesino, Angelo and Pietro Mingotti, Antonio Sacco, Tommaso Traetta, Giovanni Paisiello, Giuseppe Sarti, and Pietro Gonzaga) travelled across Europe and were employed at the courts of Paris, Vienna, Dresden, Warsaw, Prague, Copenhagen, and Saint Petersburg.
-Using Italian language instead of English, these and other Italian-born artists pioneered a concept of Europe when Europe did not yet exist.
-If Europe is brought into being by the mobility of people and the circulation of ideas through theatre performances, investigating the international careers of artists and the circulation of dramatic repertoires does not only mean to investigate the reception of Italian theatre but the cultural formation of Europe on a whole.
+Italian theatre of the seventeenth and eighteenth century was a truly European phenomenon, first because of the enduring popularity of the commedia dell’arte, and, at a later stage, of Goldoni’s reformed comedies and Italian opera.
+Secondly, its actors and musicians actively contributed to the circulation of ideas and cultural artefacts across geographical borders.
+Italian theatre was thus a true Erasmus programme of early modernity, as many celebrated playwrights, actors, impresarios, composers, librettists, and stage designers criss-crossed Europe and were employed at the courts of Paris, Vienna, Dresden, Warsaw, Prague, Copenhagen, and Saint Petersburg.
+If Europe was brought into being by the mobility of people and the circulation of ideas through theatrical performances, investigating the international careers of artists and the circulation of dramatic repertoires sheds light not only on the reception of Italian theatre but also on the cultural formation of Europe as a whole.

-This conference addresses some of the key issues in the history of Italian theatre and opera, such as the transmission and reception of the Italian dramatic genres outside of Italy and their adaptation to local cultures and tastes; the mobility and the routes of travel of Italian theatre professionals and entrepreneurs; the world of theatre in the correspondences and autobiographies as important sources for the reconstruction of careers and networks of singers, operisti, actors and impresarios; the impact of the artists involved in the production of performing arts on the European cultural heritage, and their complex cultural exchanges.
+This conference addresses some of the key issues in the history of Italian theatre and opera, such as the transmission and reception of Italian dramatic genres outside of Italy and their adaptation to local cultures and tastes; the mobility and the routes of travel of theatre professionals and entrepreneurs; the world of theatre in the correspondences, memoirs, and periodical press as important sources for the reconstruction of careers and networks of actors, impresarios, singers, and operisti; and the impact of the artists involved in the production of performing arts on the European cultural heritage.

 This broad variety of topics will be addressed with an eye for a truly transnational discourse and a balanced treatment of Italian theatre in a global performance history, while also trying to develop new terms and theoretical frameworks to address the issues of knowledge and cultural transfer.